centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

-Tweets are streamed continuously using queried a set of the highest frequency scandinavian-specific words from Danish, Norwegian (Bokmål) and Swedish.
-Resulting the following list:
+Tweets are streamed continuously using queried a set of the highest frequency Scandinavian-specific keywords from Danish, Norwegian (Bokmål) and Swedish, resulting in the following list:
 ```
 aften, aldrig, alltid, altid, andet, arbejde, bedste, behöver, behøver, beklager,
 berätta, betyr, blev, blevet, blir, blitt, blive, bliver, bruge, burde, bättre, båe